BoBkiNN/imgui-mc/README.md

 - Stop mouse input to imgui while in game
 - Wiki
 - Prevent mouse input to game if imgui window is above
+- Ability to prevent window from moving/scaling outside screen and outside minecraft window.
+- Fix wrong renderer of minecraft when window is docked

 ## Maven repo